vuralcanasal/GitNotes/01_git.md

 * Somebody edits some lines of some files, and somebody edits the same lines of the same files or one of the same files.

 ## Git Rebase
-`git rebase` is a kind of merge commit. `git rebase <branch>`.
+`git rebase` is a kind of merge command. `git rebase <branch>`.

 You can use `git rebase` to get a cleaner and linear project history.

 !!!
-You should NOT rebase commits shared with others. !!!
+You should NOT rebase commits shared with others !!!

 Because rebase changes the history.